Pop-up Mobile Food Pantry, coming in September

 Households may shop at our food pantry up to once a week.
 Registration takes place during food pantry hours (no call ahead reservations).
 We are a choice food pantry meaning individuals may select their own groceries selecting from a variety of choices based on our inventory supplied by food banks.

-Food Pantry closures may occur during holidays, needed building maintenance or inclement weather.
-Our closings are announced in advance whenever possible.
-Please call our food pantry at 608-251-4407, or the United Way of Dane County for information about food pantry closures.
+Please call the United Way for more information about food programs.
 The United Way may be reached 24 hours a day year around at 2-1-1 or 608-246-4357, and is an excellent resource for community food pantries, community meal programs, personal essential pantries, homeless shelters, and community resources.

 Food Pantry Donations

-Our greatest need continues to be shopping bags: paper bags, plastic, and re-usable grocery bags and of course, financial contributions are much needed and graciously accepted.
+Our greatest needs are published each week in the @First newsletter, and of course, financial contributions are much needed and graciously accepted.